Surfshark Review: Is It Any Good?

 Kill switch

-Many VPNs have a built-in kill switch, including Surfshark.
-It’s a necessary VPN feature.
-For instance, when our Wi-Fi dropped unexpectedly during one of our tests, the kill switch immediately stopped our internet connection while waiting for Surfshark to reconnect.
-It saved us because we were doing our torrent download test at the time, which could have resulted in another piracy notice from our ISP if not for the kill switch.
+When our Wi-Fi dropped unexpectedly during one of our tests, the kill switch immediately stopped our internet connection while waiting for Surfshark to reconnect.
+It’s lucky it did because we were doing our torrent download test at the time.
+If there was no kill switch, it might have run alarm bells with our ISP.

 Split tunneling